kontent-ai/smart-link/README.md

 ## Tests

+### Unit tests

-Since this SDK highly depends on browser APIs, the tests are run by Karma test runner (+ Jasmine) inside Chrome browser.
+Since this SDK highly depends on browser APIs, the unit tests are run by Karma test runner (+ Jasmine) inside Chrome browser.
-To run all tests in a watch mode you can use the `npm run test:browser` command.
-To run all tests only once you can use the `npm run test:browser:once` command.
+To run all tests in a watch mode you can use the `npm run test:unit` command.
+To run all tests only once you can use the `npm run test:unit:ci` command.
+All unit tests are located in the `test-browser` folder.

+### Visual regression tests

+Visual regression testing is implemented using Storybook and Loki.
+Each story in Storybook represents a test case, which is then used by Loki to generate screenshots.
+In order to run visual regression tests you need to start Storybook using the `npm run storybook` command and then start loki testing using the `npm run test:visual` command.
+Or you can use the `npm run test:visual:ci` command to automatically start the Storybook server in a CI mode and run visual tests.

+Visual regression tests use the built version of SDK, so before running them make sure you rebuild the SDK after the last change you made.
+You can this using the `npm run build` command or using the `npm run dev` command to start build in a watch mode.

 ## Feedback & Contribution